MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/18-convert-oracle-schema-to-postgresql.md

 > - The **PostgreSQL** extension for Visual Studio Code installed and signed in.
 > - A source Oracle database you can reach, with a migration user that holds `SELECT_CATALOG_ROLE` and read access to `SYS.ARGUMENT$`.
 > - An Azure Database for PostgreSQL flexible server to use as the scratch database, with the extensions your schema needs allowlisted and installed.
-> - A Microsoft Foundry deployment of `gpt-5.2` with enough tokens-per-minute (TPM) capacity for your schema.
+> - A Microsoft Foundry deployment of a currently supported chat model with enough tokens-per-minute (TPM) capacity for your schema.
+> - The **Cognitive Services OpenAI User** role on that Foundry resource for the identity you sign in with, so Microsoft Entra ID authentication succeeds.
 >
 > If any of these pieces are missing, set them up before you begin.

+## Provision the lab environment (optional)

+If you don't already have the Oracle source, PostgreSQL flexible server, and Microsoft Foundry deployment, a community **Deploy to Azure** template can stand up the whole environment for you.
+If you're bringing your own environment, skip this section — just confirm it meets the prerequisites above.

+Deploy from the [azure-oracle-pg-migrator](https://github.com/Balunywa/azure-oracle-pg-migrator) repository, then continue with the steps below.

+> [!NOTE]
+> This template is a community-maintained, third-party resource — not an official Microsoft asset — offered as an interim option pending official publication.
+Review it before deploying.
+It creates billable Azure resources, so use its teardown option to remove them when you finish.

 ## Create the migration project